“This post may contain affiliate links. Please read my disclosure for more info.

 The idea of $5 Meal plan is to save time and money, and the recipes follow suit.
 They all range from 5-20 minutes of prep time, and 0-20 minutes of cook time.

 Anything I’ve made so far, has been ready to eat in under 30 minutes.
 For us, having cheap, healthy meals that don’t require a lot of work has been a big improvement.

 The recipes are measured for 4 servings, so depending on the size of your family, you can adjust it, or plan for some leftovers.

 One thing I really like is how their shopping list is laid out.
 Let’s say you’ve picked meals for an entire week.
-They combine the ingredients you’ll need for all of your meals into one list, separated by food sections.
+They combine the ingredients you’ll need for all of your meals into one shopping list, separated by food sections.